Alexander Wang

 Research

-I am interested in number theory, arithmetic geometry, and related areas.
+I am generally interested in number theory, arithmetic geometry, and related areas.
+My research primarily focuses on rational points on curves and surfaces and the Brauer-Manin obstruction.

 As an undergraduate at the University of Michigan, I participated in several REUs and other research experiences - detailed information can be found here.